Byteron/HypEcs/README.md

 | Singleton / Unique Components                                               | 🟨<br/><sup>(ref types only)</sup> |   ❌    |    ✅    | 🟨<br/><sup>(per system)</sup>  |                ✅                 |

 </details>

-> [!IMPORTANT]
-> The idea of _fenn**ecs**_ was to fill the gaps that the author felt working with various established Entity Component Systems.
-This is why this matrix is clearly imbalanced, it's a shopping list of things that _fenn**ecs**_ does well and was made to do well; and things it may aspire to do but compromised on in order to be able to achieve the others.
->
-> <em>(TLDR; Foxes are soft, choices are hard - Unity dumb, .NET 8 really sharp.)</em>

 ## Highlights / Design Goals